rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_file_adapter/cpp/README.md

 cmake --build . --config Release|Debug
 ```

-In case you are using Windows x64, you have to add the option -A in the cmake
+In case you are using Windows x64, you have to add the option -A in the CMake
 command as follow:

 ```bash